My Automated Content Pipeline

 Live Week

 Operational.
-Content publishes automatically across all platforms Mon-Fri based on the schedules set in earlier stages.
+Content publishes automatically across all platforms based on the schedules set in earlier stages.
 A 15-minute daily engagement routine runs (comment responses, outbound engagement, collaboration outreach).

 •15-minute daily engagement routine: respond to comments, engage with others, reach out for collaborations